 Elon Musk aims high with the companies he founds.
 He intends to combat global warming through electrification of society (Tesla, Solar City), reinvent transportation through use of tunnels (The Boring Company, Hyperloop), save society from abuses of Artificial Intelligence (OpenAI), recast how humans communicate with computers (Neuralink), and safeguard humanity’s future through colonization of Mars (SpaceX).

 His greatest legacy, however, may be none of these.
 His greatest legacy may be the elimination of global poverty.
-He himself probably doesn’t even know this is a possible outcome of his efforts.
+He himself possibly doesn’t even know this may be an outcome of his efforts.

 Bear with me here.